-Because I hold myself out as a writer, even if not a particularly talented one, I do try my best to abide by the general rules of proper grammar and mechanics.
+Because I hold myself out as a writer, even if not a remarkably talented one, I try my best to abide by the general rules of proper grammar and mechanics.
 That being said, I’m woefully aware there will be errors (many indeed) somewhere within the pages of this website and works.
 My editor, me, sometimes falls asleep at the post.
-His supervisor, the founder of the website, also me, grew up in northern Minnesota where proper grammar isn’t exactly abundant in spades.
+His supervisor, the founder of the website, also me, grew up in northern Minnesota, where proper grammar isn’t exactly abundant in spades.
 If you’ve seen Fargo, you know of what I speak.
 My biggest fan sometimes helps me out with editing, but he, who is also me, sometimes lets a few slip through the grammar net.
 Try and cope…

 It was their first time in town, but they weren’t the strangers...

 Josh and Kevin take some much-needed time away from work, deciding to spend a long weekend at their friend's cabin in a quiet, lakeside town in rural Minnesota.
 The relaxing atmosphere and solitude sound like a welcome change from their otherwise busy lives, and the cabin should be the ideal place to unwind and recharge for a few days.
 Unfortunately, things get off to a bad start when their friend fails to show up, and the cabin is without power upon their arrival.